Gender pay gap: For education and debt

 Analysis conducted by the World Bank and available in the 2019 World Development Report on The Changing Nature of Work connects earnings with skill accumulation, suggesting that women also accumulate less human capital (skills and knowledge) at work and through their careers.
 The report shows that the payoffs to work experience is lower for women across the world as compared to men.
 For example, in Venezuela, for each additional year of work, men's wages increase on average by 2.2 percent, compared to only 1.5 percent for women.
 In Denmark, by contrast, the payoffs to an additional year of work experience are the same for both men and women, at 5 percent on average.
 To address these differences, the report argues that governments could seek to remove limitations on the type or nature of work available to women and eliminate rules that limit women's property rights.
 Parental leave, nursing breaks, and the possibility for flexible or part-time schedules are also identified as potential factors limiting women's learning in the workplace.

+For domestic violence

+Economists predict that partners with higher wages have greater bargaining power within their household dynamics.
+The gender pay gap thus may put women at a disadvantage to their male partners.
+Moreover, research has found that the fewer resources women have available to them, the less likely they are to leave an abusive relationship.
+Other economic models have expanded upon this idea, demonstrating that when pursuing divorce is too costly, the threat of domestic violence may act as a potential method to shift bargaining advantages within a household.
+Researchers have further established an explicit relation between domestic violence and labor market conditions, finding that the decline in the wage gap from 1990 to 2003 explained a nine percent decrease in domestic violence rates.
+The estimated costs of domestic violence due to medical care and declines in productivity may be as much as $9.3 billion.
+Women tend to be affected by this more than men, and in addition, exposure to domestic abuse has negative implications not only for adults, but also for children in proximity to the abuse.
+At least 50 percent of the variability in lifetime earnings can be attributed to early childhood experience, and adults from households with documented abuse and neglect have lower levels of education, as well as economic earnings and assets.

 Economic theories

+In 2023 economist Claudia Goldin won the Nobel Economics Prize for her work on understanding the gender pay gap.
+She found that the gender pay gap is largely caused by women having children, and that other causes for the pay gap include discrimination and "greedy work" (jobs which pay a large premium for working significantly more than 40 hours per week and round-the-clock availability.)